Georgia's Online Cancer Information Center

 • Selected EBIs for each clinic that consist of client and provider reminders, provider assessment/feedback and reducing structural barriers.

-• Leveraged CDC-funded colonoscopies with colonoscopies donated by Phoebe Putney Memorial Hospital at eight clinics in southwest Georgia.
+• Leveraged CDC-funded colonoscopies with colonoscopies donated by Phoebe Putney Memorial Hospital at nine clinics in southwest Georgia.

 • Signed agreements with Emanuel Medical Center in Swainsboro, Evans Memorial Hospital in Claxton and Candler County Hospital in Metter to provide colonoscopies to patients who qualify for partner clinics in southeast Georgia.